 - Efficiency: Developers can work more efficiently with less complex code, leading to faster development cycles and more reliable software.

-Our Complexity metric powers our Code Smells for high function complexity and high file complexity.
+Our Complexity metric powers our Code Smells for high function complexity and

 The Idea

-- Code is considered more complex when it uses shorthand that the language provides for collapsing multiple statements into one
+A functions’s Complexity is based on a few simple principles:- Code is considered more complex when it uses shorthand that the language provides for collapsing multiple statements into one

 - Code is considered more complex for each break in the linear flow of the code